-- Reset iMessage: The easiest way to fix any problem with iMessage is by resetting it.
-Just go to your device Settings > Messages and turn off the option for “iMessage”.
+- Reset iMessage: The easiest way to fix any problem with iOS 12 iMessage is by resetting it.
+Just go to your Settings > Messages and turn off the option for “iMessage”.
 After a while, switch it back again and check if it resolves the issue.

 - Ensure correct iMessage settings: If there is any problem with the details you have provided in iMessage, then it can malfunction.
-Just go to the iMessage settings and check your phone number and email id.
+Just go to the iMessage settings on the iOS 12 device and check your phone number and email ID.
 You can edit these details from here as well.

-- Add another email ID: If you think there is a problem with the previous details, then you can add another email id.
+- Add another email ID: If you think there is a problem with the previous details, then you can add another email ID on iOS 12.
 To do this, go to Settings > Messages > Send & Receive.
 Tap on “Add Another Email” and manually enter the details of a new email ID.

-- Avoid time clash: There could be a clash with the date and time on your device as well.
-This problem can easily be resolved by visiting your device’s Settings > General > Date & Time.
+- Avoid time clash: There could be a clash with the date and time on your iOS 12 as well.
+This problem can easily be resolved by visiting your iPhone’s Settings > General > Date & Time.
 Now, turn on the “Set Automatically” option and make sure the time zone entered here is correct.

-- Check App Store status: Before you take any drastic step, make sure that App Store is working or not.
+- Check App Store status: Before you take any drastic step, make sure that App Store is working or not on iOS 12.
 Go to the Apple System Status page and check if the App Store has been down or is scheduled for any maintenance.

 - Check the data access: Check whether the problem is there with only the cellular data or if you can access App Store only when you are connected to a Wi-Fi network.
-To resolve this, go to your iPhone’s Settings > Cellular and enable the data access for App Store.
+To resolve this, go to Settings > Cellular on iOS 12 and enable the data access for App Store.

-- Reset Apple account: You can also reset your Apple account.
+- Reset Apple account: You can also reset your Apple account on iOS 12.
 Just go to your Apple ID and sign out of it.
 Afterward, sign back in to your account and try to launch App Store again.

-- Set automatic time: In addition to that, go to your device’s Date & Time settings and turn on the option for “Set Automatically”.
+- Set automatic time: In addition to that, go to Date & Time settings on the iOS 12 device and turn on the option for “Set Automatically”.

-- Reset network settings: Visit your phone’s Settings > General > Reset and Reset Network Settings.
+- Reset network settings: Visit Settings > General > Reset on iOS 12 and select Reset Network Settings.